awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost-72.md

 ## Tune an XGBoost Release 0\.72 Model<a name="xgboost-72-tuning"></a>

 *Automatic model tuning*, also known as hyperparameter tuning, finds the best version of a model by running many jobs that test a range of hyperparameters on your dataset\.
-You choose the tunable hyperparameters, a range of values for each, and an objective metric\.
-You choose the objective metric from the metrics that the algorithm computes\.
-Automatic model tuning searches the hyperparameters chosen to find the combination of values that result in the model that optimizes the objective metric\.
+You choose the tunable hyperparameters, a range of values for each, and an evaluation metric\.
+You choose the evaluation metric from the metrics that the algorithm computes\.
+Automatic model tuning searches the hyperparameters chosen to find the combination of values that result in the model that optimizes the evaluation metric\.

 For more information about model tuning, see [Perform Automatic Model Tuning](automatic-model-tuning.md)\.

 ### Metrics Computed by the XGBoost Release 0\.72 Algorithm<a name="xgboost-72-metrics"></a>

 The XGBoost algorithm based on version 0\.72 computes the following nine metrics during training\.
-When tuning the model, choose one of these metrics as the objective to evaluate the model\.
+When tuning the model, choose one of these metrics to evaluate the model\.

 | Metric Name | Description | Optimization Direction |